Document Type

 Abstract

-Classical theories of risky choice posit that risk preferences are stable across decision contexts.
-Broadly speaking, there are two branches of empirical literature on the stability hypothesis.
-The first branch takes a structural approach and examines the within-person consistency of model-based estimates of risk aversion across contexts.
-A second branch takes a “model-free” approach and investigates the within-person correlation of risky choices across contexts.
-We contribute to the stability literature in two related ways.
-First, we elucidate the latent structure of the model-free approach.
-Second, we develop a new approach that relies on the same structural assumptions but which is more powerful and with which we can partially identify features of stability and heterogeneity of risk preferences in the population.
-Our approach to the problem of learning about the stability of risk preferences provides an in-depth example of a more general methodological point: partial identification through minimal, nonparametric assumptions grounded in economic theory offers a robust middle ground between fully structural and model-free approaches.
+Classical theories posit that risk preferences are stable across decision contexts.
+Two branches of empirical literature assess this claim.
+Structural approaches examine within-person consistency of model-based estimates of risk aversion, while “model-free” approaches examine within-person correlations of risky choices.
+We elucidate the latent structure underlying the model-free approach.
+Using this structure, we develop a new approach to assessing preference stability that has stronger testable implications, and we partially identify features of stability and heterogeneity of risk preferences.
+Our study illustrates a general principle: partial identification through minimal assumptions grounded in economic theory robustly bridges fully structural and model-free methods.

 Scholarly Commons Citation